xiaomeow/xiaomeow.github.io/for_pun.md

 What is a cat's favorite way of holding a pen?
 "Purr.."pen-dicularly!

+What do you call a feline exihibition?
+Mew-seum!

+Why are puns usually terrible?
+Because they're meant to "Pun"-ish people!

 What does a cat do to a glovebox?
 "Purr.."ge!